hwipl/nuqql/README.md

   * Leave conversation with the `ESC` key
 * Exit nuqql with the `q` key when you are in no conversation

+See [controls](doc/controls.md) for more information about nuqql's controls.

 ## Setup

 The basic setup consist of installing one or more backends and adding your